Stellar CoRGI in MaNGA: Stellar Counterrotating Galaxies Identified in the MaNGA Survey: Introduction

 Massive spectroscopic IFU surveys, particularly SDSS-IV MaNGA \citep{Bundy2015ApJ...798....7B}, which observed $\sim$10,000 galaxies, have greatly advanced the studies of stellar CR and demonstrated that the phenomenon is not particularly rare.
-Several research teams identified numerous CR galaxies in MaNGA, suggesting that $\approx 1\%$ of its galaxies exhibit stellar CR \citep{Jin2016MNRAS.463..913J, Graham2018MNRAS.477.4711G, Bao2022ApJ...926L..13B, Bevacqua2022MNRAS.511..139B}.
+Several research teams identified numerous CR galaxies in MaNGA, suggesting that $\approx 1\%$ of its galaxies exhibit stellar CR \citep{Graham2018MNRAS.477.4711G, Bao2022ApJ...926L..13B, Bevacqua2022MNRAS.511..139B}.
+A detailed comparison between our sample and presented in previous works is provided in App.~\ref{sec:App_A}.
 In this work, we perform a detailed search for, and analysis of, CR galaxies within the MaNGA survey using a different approach than past work.
 Our final selection of CR galaxies is based not only on the stellar and gas kinematic maps derived from MaNGA data but also on an analysis of the non-parametrically recovered stellar Line-Of-Sight Velocity Distribution (LOSVD), which allowed us to reliably detect CR galaxies even when the kinematic maps are unclear.
 For $\approx1/3$ of the identified CR galaxies, we have also carried out spectral decomposition and assessed the stellar population properties in both the main and CR disks.

 This paper is organized as follows.
 In Section~\ref{sec:sample}, we describe the data used in this work and our visual inspection procedure.
 In Section~\ref{sec:analysis}, we present the workflow for analyzing the MaNGA data.
 In Section~\ref{sec:discussion}, we discuss the dichotomy and possible sources of accreted material in CR-galaxies.
 Throughout the paper, we adopt the WMAP9 cosmology with $H_0~=~69.3$~km s$^{-1}$ Mpc$^{-1}$ and $\Omega_0 = 0.2865$ \citep{Hinshaw2013ApJS..208...19H}.